-Consideration Details All network configurations are supported.
+Consideration Details Consideration Details All network configurations are supported.
 You can install Symantec Web Gateway Virtual Edition in any of the following network configurations: Inline This configuration is supported but not recommended.
-Proxy Inline + proxy Port span/tap Central Intelligence Unit on page 24.
-See "About centralized management using a Central Intelligence Unit" on page 195.
+Proxy Inline + proxy Port span/tap Central Intelligence Unit See "About Symantec Web Gateway network configurations" on page 24.
+See "About centralized management using a Central Intelligence Unit" on page 213.
 The bypass mode is unsupported.
 Symantec Web Gateway Virtual Edition does not have a bypass mode like the Symantec Web Gateway appliances.
 For Symantec Web Gateway Virtual Edition, in an inline network configuration, network traffic is halted when the service is disabled or the physical host computer is turned off.
 See "About Symantec Web Gateway network configurations" on page 24.
-See "About ensuring Internet connectivity if Symantec Web Gateway is disabled" on page 54.
+See "About ensuring Internet connectivity if Symantec Web Gateway is disabled" on page 56.
 Connecting management computers to the Management network.
 You must connect the computers that you want to access the Web GUI to the Ethernet port that is assigned to the Management network.
 The VMware snapshot is unsupported.
 Symantec does not support restoring from a VMware snapshot.
 Use the instructions in this guide to install Symantec Web Gateway Virtual Edition.